Otto Naegeli

-Prof. Dr. Otto Naegeli (born 9 July 1871 in Ermatingen; died 11 March 1938), was a Swiss hematologist.
+Otto Naegeli (born 9 July 1871 in Ermatingen; died 11 March 1938), was a Swiss hematologist.
 He was the brother of Oskar Naegeli.

 He is best known for refining the classification of leukemia by dividing them into myelogenous and lymphocytic classes.
 He also made the observation that many individuals are infected with tuberculosis and do not develop the disease, which he attributed to differences in individual immune systems.
 While initially controversial, this was later demonstrated by others.